-The Del Monte Pacific Group will continue to expand its branded business in Asia, through the Del Monte brand in the Philippines, its most profitable business, where it is a dominant market leader.
-The Group's next most profitable business, S&W, will leverage its distribution and recovery of the fresh business.
+The Group will continue to expand its existing branded business in Asia, through the Del Monte brand in the Philippines, where it is a dominant market leader.
+S&W, both packaged and fresh, will continue to gain more traction as it leverages its distribution expansion in Asia and the Middle East.